Spanish Possessive Adjectives and Pronouns (“Adjetivos y Pronombres Posesivos”) are a collection of words which express who owns something.

 Possessive Pronouns – Always Long Forms!

-The possessive pronouns are the long forms we have already seen.
-What makes them pronouns is that they are placed after a definite article (“el – la – los – las”).
-In that case, they work as full substitutes of the related noun.
+Possessive Pronouns’ forms are the long forms we have already seen.
+What makes them pronouns is that they are placed directly after a definite article (“el – la – los – las”).
+In that case, they work as full substitutes of the owned thing in the sentence.

 El mío es verde = Mine is green. (“mine” is substituting a substantive, for example, “my notebook”).